mangez84/enjoytrivia/README.md

 - [Bootstrap 5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
     - The project uses the grid system, flex utilities, the offcanvas component and forms from the Bootstrap 5.0 framework.

+## Credits

+### Code

+- Code to obtain API data using the fetch() method was copied from this [JavaScript Tutorial](https://www.javascripttutorial.net/javascript-fetch-api/) post.
+This post also has good descriptions on how to handle asynchronous HTTP requests reliably.